Rabad

+This term, in the Andalusī Arabic form of ar-rabāḍ, was borrowed into Spanish as arrabal and into Portuguese as arrabalde.

 City layout

 A typical qalʿat ("fortress") in Central Asia was based on a tripartite city model: citadel, shahristan (residential area inside the walls), and rabaḍ (suburb).
-This city model is valid not only for Central Asian city typology, but is also used to describe similar city types elsewhere in the Islamic world.
+This city model is valid not only for Central Asian city typology, but is also used to describe similar city types elsewhere in the Muslim world.